 If your computer is slow even on the desktop then there's the possibility that your computer is infected with malware (computer virus, trojan, worm, ransomware, etc.)!
 Depending on infection severity you might not even be able to recover files.
 Download ESET Online Scanner and do a complete scan (this can take several hours depending on how many files you have).
 Some malware is so nefarious that it can even copy itself to the firmware of your motherboard or hard drive and survive formats!
 Since Anti-Virus software is reactionary, sometimes it can't even detect the malware.
 So if your computer is really slow or application windows appear on their own then your computer is infected.
 You'll need to zero your drive (zero is different than formatting, zero destroys all data while formatting just empties out a partition).
 If you don't know how to do this, take the computer to your local computer repair store and ask them to zero your hard drive and reinstall Windows.
 Make sure you specifically say "zero my hard drive".

 Step 8: Nothing else worked!

 If you tried all these things and your game is still performing worse, then your next course of action is to upgrade your computer to increase your game performance.

 - How much RAM does your graphics card have?
 If its less than 2GB, then you likely need to upgrade to a newer graphics card.

 - How much RAM does your PC have?
 If its less than 16GB then you need to get more RAM.

-- Do you use WIFI to connect to the internet?
-Wifi is really bad for things like multiplayer games, depending on how much radio interference is in your area, you'll encounter lots of packet loss.
+- Do you use WIFI to connect to the Internet?
+Wifi is really bad for things like multiplayer games, depending on how much radio interference is in your area, you'll encounter latency and possibly packet loss.